wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-8.&emsp;The ego tries to exploit all situations into forms of praise for itself [the-ego’s-self] in order to overcome its [the-ego’s] doubts.
+8. The ego tries to exploit all situations into forms of praise for itself [the-ego’s-self] in order to overcome its [the-ego’s] doubts.
 <sup>2</sup>It [the ego] will remain doubtful as long as you believe in its [the-ego’s] existence.
 <sup>3</sup>You who made it [the ego] cannot trust it [the ego], because in your right mind you realise it [the ego] is not real.
 <sup>4</sup>The only sane solution is not to try to change reality, which [trying to change reality] is indeed a fearful attempt, but to accept it [reality] as it [reality] is.